microsoft/react-native-windows-samples/docs/IReactModuleBuilder-api-windows.md

-Builds native module inside of ReactNative code based on the provided meta-data.<br/>See [Native Modules](native-modules) for more usage information.
+Builds native module inside of ReactNative code based on the provided meta-data.
+See [Native Modules](native-modules) for more usage information.